The Culture Of Jamaica - Questions For A Project

 - I learned that Jamaica has a lot of rivers and mountains.
 How would you describe the Jamaican landscape in general?
 Is there a landscape that is unique to the country?
 I saw the list of mountains and rivers but how do they affect the everyday lives of Jamaicans?

 - I read a page on Jamaican authors and it was very helpful.
 Is there another page about Jamaican Literature I can refer to?

 - I have already read the answer to the question about taboos in Jamaica.

 I was hoping you could add more to that.
 I’m specifically thinking about "Cultural Do’s and Don’ts" that a foreigner (such as myself) might find surprising.

-Many of the websites I’ve been on only talks about "Tourists Do’s and Don’ts", such as ‘Do not flaunt large amount of cash in public’. (which is not the kind of information I am looking for!)
+Many of the websites I’ve been on only talk about "Tourists Do’s and Don’ts", such as ‘Do not flaunt a large amount of cash in public’. (which is not the kind of information I am looking for!)

 I heard that in Japan, it is rude to show your teeth to teachers or elders because it is considered a sign of aggression.
 This is the type of information I am looking for.

 Thank you for taking the time to read my questions!